 The Informer (1935) Director: John Ford

-The Informer is a great psychological thriller about the paranoid betrayal of a killer as we follow him through the foggy, noir-like streets of Dublin, Ireland.
+A great psychological thriller about the paranoid betrayal of a killer, in The Informer we follow a mann through the foggy, noir-like streets of Dublin, Ireland.
 It is one of the first great films of John Ford, and has many nods to the earlier German Expressionist movement of the silent era.

 The Informer was one of the biggest films of 1935.
 It takes place during the Irish War of Independence in the 1920s, based on the novel of the same name by Liam O’Flaherty.
 It was nominated for 8 Academy Awards and won several, including Best Actor and Best Director.